pymeasure/pymeasure/docs/tutorial/graphical.rst

 Using the directory input
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to add a directory input in order to choose where the experiment's result will be saved.
 This option is activated by passing a boolean key-word argument :code:`directory_input` during the :class:`~pymeasure.display.windows.ManagedWindow` init.
-The value of the directory can be retrieved using the property :code:`directory`
+The value of the directory can be retrieved using the property :code:`directory`.

-Only the MainWindow needs to be modified in order to use this option (modified lines are marled).
+Only the MainWindow needs to be modified in order to use this option (modified lines are marked).

 .. code-block:: python
-   :emphasize-lines: 10,15
+   :emphasize-lines: 10,15,16

     class MainWindow(ManagedWindow):